libraun/JSON-Parser/README.md

 # c_json_parse
-An (in-production) program to parse JSON files in C.
+An (in-production) JSON parser made in C.